 DIDN’T SAUL SPEAK WITH THE SPIRIT OF SAMUEL?

 The Story is found in 1 Samuel Chapter 28.

-NOTE: The above verses tell us how very serious a thing it is - to “contact” the dead.
+NOTE: The above verses tell us how very serious a thing it is - to made contact with the dead.
 God absolutely forbade this practice.
 Why?
-Because the one who thinks that he has made contact with the dead, is actually communicating with Satan or with one of his evil angels.
-The Harry Potter series is very popular right now, but godly parents must understand that these stories of spells and wizards are preparing a generation for deception.
+Because the one who thinks that he has made contact with a dead person, is actually communicating with Satan or with one of his evil angels.
+The Harry Potter series is very popular.
+Godly parents must understand that these stories of spells and wizards are preparing a generation for deception.

 Second: God had departed from Saul and would not communicate with him through any living prophet.
-Why would He then allow a “visitation” with Samuel?
+Why would He then allow a “visitation” with Samuel, facilitated by a witch?
 (1 Sam.
 28:6,15).

 Fourth: God punished Saul with death, for his action in “asking counsel of one that had a familiar spirit, to inquire of it” (1 Chr.
 10:13,14).

 This is the problem I have with prayers to saints - like Mary, or St. Christopher, or Joseph.
 They are DEAD!
-There is no record in Scripture - that they were ever resurrected to life.
 Therefore it is against the Law of God to speak to them, or with them.

 AREN’T THERE HUMAN BEINGS ALIVE IN HEAVEN NOW?